Aspiring Leaders Forum

 12 Aug 2022

-The Aspiring Leaders Forum is a four-day programme held annually, guided by facilitators and esteemed leaders from around Aotearoa, and involves a range of activities and opportunities to inform and develop participants’ leadership skills.
-It includes spending a day at Parliament House, a diverse group of keynote speakers, small group discussions with MPs, and a community service project.
+The Aspiring Leaders Forum is a four-day programme held annually, guided by facilitators and esteemed leaders from around Aotearoa and included a range of activities and opportunities to inform and develop participants’ leadership skills.
+Including spending a day at Parliament House, a diverse group of keynote speakers, small group discussions with MPs, and a community service project.

 Youth Worker Abi, who was also a facilitator on the Forum, believes that it helps “drill into your way of leadership, your values, and what guides your decisions.”

-The teams spent time working on a planting project as part of their community service.
+The teams worked on a planting project as part of their community service.

 “It was peaceful, being in nature and working together towards a collective goal.”
 Said Youth Worker Emma.

-The leaders that attended are all part of CanTeen’s Leadership Programme and were nominated to attend the Forum.
+The leaders are part of the Canteen Leadership Programme and were nominated to attend.

-“I wouldn’t label myself as a leader, but other people have probably seen something in me.
+“I wouldn’t label myself a leader, but others have probably seen something in me.
 It’s cool.”
 Said Josh, of being part of Leadership and attending the Forum.

 The key inspirational takeaway of the Forum for Josh was that everyone has leadership qualities and can make an impact.